sirigadipudi/sirigadipudi/about.md

 I have used, for the logo of this website, an image of one of my favourite content creators, the incredible [Grant Sanderson](https://www.3blue1brown.com/about).
 You might know him from his YouTube channel: [3blue1brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw).
 His channel explains advanced mathematical concepts intuitively and helps me internalise these ideas.

 ### What I am Reading
 I came across [this](http://www.robertburns.org/works/) website which has the collections of the works of the great Scottish poet Robert Burns.
 I am reading his works inspired by [this](http://www.robertburns.org/works/416.shtml) poem.
+I just finished reading "The Importance of Being Earnest" by Oscar Wilde.
+It is hilarious.
+Link - (http://www.gutenberg.org/files/844/844-h/844-h.htm)

 ### Quote